ltudorica/Reverse-Proxy/README.md

 The file can be also modified with other services in use

-Send a request to the reverse-proxy and this will be redirected depending on availability & load balancing strategy
+Send more requests to the reverse-proxy and these will be redirected depending on availability & load balancing strategy